lanmarc77/playaway/README.md

 - The PCB solder spot marked as PWR (top right) is actually a connection to pin 70/PSWITCH of the STMP3770.
 If pulled high to 5V with a resistor it boots into USB recovery mode and reports as such a device via USB.
 It might be possible to read/reflash the firmware via this interface.
 - compatible tested audio jack for refurbishing the 7 segment model: CUI SJ-3523-SMT-TR (https://de.rs-online.com/web/p/klinken-steckerbuchsen/2596685, https://www.digikey.de/de/products/detail/cui-devices/SJ-3523-SMT-TR/281297)
 - reading some FAQs from libraries it seems there is a shuffle play mode
+- the 7 segment model supports very long files of 10hrs but displays a maximum timestamp of 255:59 which then over-/underflows

 # Model overview
 As described there are different models.
 It is currently unclear how many hardware/software versions exists.
 At least the models with a 7 segments display exists and those with the graphics display.